dirkschumacher/encryptedRmd/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-# encryptedRmd
+# Password protected html markdown documents

 Self-encrypt html markdown reports using sodium.
-The goal is to provide functionality to encrypt markdown html documents and share them with others securely.
-The code needed to decrypt the file is bundled into the exported html file.
+The goal is to provide functionality to password protect markdown html documents and share them with others securely.
+The code needed to decrypt the file is bundled into the exported html file, which makes the resulting file fully self contained.

 \*\* EXPERIMENTAL \*\*